panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 > Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.

-While possible, wrapping class-based components in `React.memo()` is undesirable.
+Although possible, wrapping class-based components in `React.memo()` is undesirable.
 Extend `PureComponent` class or define a custom implementation of `shouldComponentUpdate()` method if you need memoization for class-based components.

 ### 3.1 Useless props comparison